 Information may be shared with other Harrogate Borough Council departments where necessary to follow up a service request, complaint or to take other action requested by or agreed with you.

 With other organisations or companies (with your consent, or where the law allows us):

 The names and addresses of individual people may be shared with a third party print distribution company in order to distribute information you have requested or agreed to receive, or we have a lawful reason for sending you.
 We have strict processes to ensure that the information is deleted once it has been used and cannot be used or shared in any way other than for the specific mail-out for which it was provided.

 Social media user names and correspondence, including any additional personal information you include in your social media correspondence with us (such as your address) may be shared with our social media management system suppliers in the course of our using these systems.
 Any data shared in this way is bound by our contracts with our suppliers which ensure information is correctly handled in accordance with data protection laws.

 Information may also be shared with other council departments or third parties where legal to do so - for full details please see our main privacy notice.

 We have a duty to protect public funds and may use information you provide us with to prevent and detect fraud and share it with other bodies responsible for public funds or auditing them.

 How do we keep this information secure?

-Where information is removed from the office for operational purposes the amount of this is minimised and staff are trained to ensure that this is kept secure at all times.
+Information which is held on paper is either stored in offices which are subject to access controls or in the dedicated archive provision for the council.
+Where information is removed from the office for operational purposes, the amount of this is minimised and staff are trained to ensure that this is kept secure at all times

 When computers make any decisions about you?